International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

-Notes: The trade balance in basic food is calculated as exports minus imports of basic food excluding tea, coffee, cocoa and spices (SITC 0 + 22 + 4 less 07) during the years 2017 – 2021.
+Notes: The trade balance in basic food is calculated as exports minus imports of basic food excluding tea, coffee, cocoa and spices (SITC 0 + 22 + 4 less 07) between 2018 and 2022.
 The percentage displayed is reached by dividing this trade balance with total imports of all goods for the economy in the same period.

 – ‒